Parkchester median real estate price is $313,436, which is less expensive than 74.9% of New York neighborhoods and 60.4% of all U.S. neighborhoods.

 In the Parkchester neighborhood, 47.8% of people ride the train to work each day.
 This is a very high percentage compared to most places.
 In fact, NeighborhoodScout's analysis reveals that this is a higher level of train ridership than in 99.3% of the neighborhoods in America.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Parkchester neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Parkchester neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 17.1% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 99.1% of all neighborhoods in America.

 Did you know that the Parkchester neighborhood has more South American and Puerto Rican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 12.9% of this neighborhood's residents have South American ancestry and 12.9% have Puerto Rican ancestry.